Dec 1, 2025

 2. Inference

-1. Training the model on the cloud
+1. Train the model in the cloud (learning)

-2. Compressing and lightweighting the model
+2. Compress and lighten the model

-3. Deploying (distributing) to edge devices
+3. Deploy (distribute) to edge devices

 In this way,